TheArjunAgarwal/sem3-notes/agth.typ

   [$-5,-5$], [$-1,-10$],
   [$-10, -1$], [$-2, -2$],
 )
-The optimal cases is $-2, -2$ but the Nash equilibrium is $-5, -5$ which makes the cost of anarchy $2.5$ and is not desireable from players point of view.
+The optimal cases is $-2, -2$ but the Nash equilibrium is $-5, -5$ which makes the cost of anarchy $2.5$ and is not desirable from players point of view.
 ]

 #prob[